-Navient tends to send letters threatening to refer the account for litigation review to anyone who is four to six months past due, explained Andrew Weber, NACCC Certified Student Loan Counselor and a member of the Resolve team of experts.
+Navient tends to send letters threatening to refer the account for litigation review to anyone who is four to six months past due, explained Andrew Weber, NACCC Certified Student Loan Counselor and owner of MyCreditCounselor.net.
 Weber said this usually means you are two to three months away from defaulting on your loan and should put together a plan for how you’ll handle this account.
 If you’re informed that the account has been referred to an attorney in your state, you need to make the account a priority because there is now a potential for a lawsuit.

 “Those students who have taken out Navient loans will very likely find that Navient can also be one of the more aggressive lenders when it comes to legal action,” Weber explained in a blog post.
 “Occasionally with larger accounts, they can go directly to a collection law firm licensed in the client’s state.”